 I’ve flown enough out of McCarran Airport to know the flight patterns towards every corner of the US, and earlier this month on my flight to Houston, we definitely started off course.
 I figured the pilot would make an adjustment, but we seemed to stay further south than all the previous flights to the southeast.
 I was enjoying the slight change of scenery, and one of the first things to get my attention was patterns of the Mojave Desert (above).
 As we approached Flagstaff, I knew we were still on a southern course because the San Francisco Peaks were visible out the left side windows.
 They had just received a late spring coating of snow.
 The Arizona Snowbowl looked as though they could still have been skiing, but I’m sure it was past season.
-The next feature to come into view was Meteor Crater.
-It’s really hard to grasp the scale of the crater from the air, but perhaps the tiny roads will help.

 There wasn’t much to see after that, until descending into Houston.
 The brownness of west Texas gave way to the patchwork of agricultural land and the greenery and waterways of the much more humid environment we were about to touch down upon.